semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 <TabItem value='current'>
 :::info Prerequisites
-- A **private** GitHub.com repository.
-This feature is not enabled for public GitHub.com repositories or GitHub Enterprise public and private repositories.
+- A **private** GitHub Free or Team cloud-hosted repository.
+This feature is not enabled for public GitHub repositories or GitHub Enterprise public and private repositories.
 - You have completed a [Semgrep core deployment](/deployment/core-deployment).
 :::